eyalk11/speech-to-text.nvim/README.md

 `:ConfigureVoice [enginename] [paramsdic]` - which configures engine parameters (can also be done by yaml config).
 The enginename and params would be used for the next Voice/GetVoice call.

-This is just a tin wrapper around speech_recognition.
-So, you really want to check out its documentation .
-Should work OOB with google recognize function.

 ## Mappings